What is WATCHDESK?

 • View their own profile with real-time LOSAP and State Tax points

-• Submit training, meetings, military service, collateral duty, and EMT certs for approval
+• Submit training, meetings, hours, responses, military service, collateral duty, EMT certs, and CPR cards for approval

 • View the member roster and response logs